 Exterior trim, high-gloss shadowline – £180

 This adds black gloss finish to the window frames.
 We recommend specifying this with the high-gloss shadowline roof rails.

 This adds strips of chrome to the window frames.
 Like the matte aluminium roof rails, we recommend specifying this on darker coloured models for maximum effect.

-Put the BMW X1 in our car configurator to see how much carwow could help you save.
-Take a look at our full review of the BMW X1 and the cars it needs to beat – the Audi Q3, Mercedes GLA and the Honda CR-V. Head over to our car deals page to see our latest discounts or take a look at our car chooser for help picking your next car.
+Head over to our BMW X1 deals page to see how much carwow could help you save.
+For more information, take a look at our full review of the BMW X1 and the cars it needs to beat – the Audi Q3, Mercedes GLA and the Honda CR-V. Not sure what to buy?
+Take a look at our car chooser for help picking your next car.